nautes-labs/website/src/en/guide/user-guide/project.md

 By maintaining [products](product.md) and projects, you can build management units consistent with the microservice architecture of your products.

-A project corresponds to a microservice, and each project has its own code repository.
-You can use a cluster for project integration and deployment, or use the artifact repository of the product to store and version control the project artifacts.
+A project corresponds to a microservice, and each project have its own code repositories.
+You can integrate and deploy projects using Kubernetes clusters, and store versioned artifacts in artifact repositories.
 A product can contain multiple projects.

 Support both [Command Line](deploy-an-application.md#prepare-runtime-environment) and API for maintaining projects.